nkratzke/dartchat/README.md

 and open created directory in your Dart Editor.
 Then:

+1. Run <code>pub build</code> in Dart Editor.
-1. Start the server by running <code>bin\chartserver.dart</code>.
+2. Start the server by running <code>bin\chartserver.dart</code>.
-2. Open as many webbrowser windows you like and open the url [http://localhost:3000][dart-url]
+3. Open as many webbrowser windows you like and open the url [http://localhost:3000][dart-url]
-3. Or run file <code>web\chartclient.dart</code> with Dartium within your Dart Editor.
+4. Or run file <code>web\chartclient.dart</code> with Dartium within your Dart Editor.

 ## How to use it using Docker

-First install Docker for your system following the [install instructions] provided by Docker.
+First install Docker for your system following the [install instructions][docker-install] provided by Docker.

 Then execute the following command to install Dartchat as a docker container on your system.